 Last year The Husbands merged with the less well known Collateral Damage Victims of Sinead O’Connor in order to meet a membership threshold for government funding.

-The victims are mostly a collection of middle aged musicians who were ‘preyed upon’ by the singer in between recording sessions, triggering a midlife crisis in each of them that led to the breakup of their marriages.
+The victims are mostly a collection of middle aged musicians who say they were ‘preyed upon’ by the singer during recording sessions, triggering a midlife crisis in each of them that led to the breakup of their marriages.

 Although this group includes some of the most influential musicians in Irish traditional music, Christie Moore has yet to write a song about them.